Compliance Watch:

 When do I qualify for overtime pay in Florida?

-There are no special rules applicable to weekend, night or holiday work.
+There are no special rules applicable to weekend, night, or holiday work.
 The standard pay rate for employees will be in effect unless overtime hours are worked during those shifts.
-However, employers have the flexibility to establish alternative overtime policies if they choose.
+However, employers can establish alternative overtime policies if they choose.

 How much is overtime pay in Florida?